 Community Recycling Center

-Volunteer this summer with BTG at the Red Bridge Community Recycling Center, located at 5200 E. Red Bridge Rd in KCMO.
+Volunteer this fall with BTG at the Red Bridge Community Recycling Center, located at 5200 E. Red Bridge Rd in KCMO.
 Shifts available include: Wednesday, Thursday, or Friday from 10:30 AM – 2 PM.
 Saturday shifts are 9:30 AM – 1:30 PM or 1 – 5 PM.
 Min age: 8 with parent.
 Volunteer alone at 14 yrs.

 bridging the gap by the numbers